chris-prener/biscale/cran-comments.md

 ## Release summary
-This is the second re-submission of our initial CRAN submission based on feedback from Matthias Sterrer.
-In the second re-submission, we've made the following changes:

-1. Removed the duplicate word 'for' from the description as requested.

-The first re-submission made the following changes:

-1. Changed the first word of the description to "Provides..." as suggested.
-2. Edited the 3rd sentance for clarity as suggested.
-3. Added quotes around package names as requested.
+This is a minor update to the package that (1) adds some new functionaliy to the `bi_legend()` function, (2) fixes various typos in the documentation, and (3) reduces the number of examples in `bi_pal()` in an effort to shrink the installed size of the package (which is generating 1 NOTE on CRAN's Solaris check of the current release).

 ## Test environments
-* local OS X install, R 3.5.2
+* local OS X install, R 3.6.0
 * ubuntu 14.04 (on Travis CI), R-release, R-oldrel, R-devel
 * macOS (on Travis CI), R-release, R-oldrel
 * windows i386 (on Appveyor), R-release, R-oldrel, R-devel